afranken/dotfiles/README.md

 This repository contains configuration and installation scripts for **OSX Mavericks**.
 I develop Java and JavaScript applications with GIT, Maven, Node and Grunt, all configuration and software is tailored around that.

+if Git is already installed,
 _Checkout workspace to `~/.dotfiles/`_

+otherwise

+_download ZIP, unpack to `~/.dotfiles`_, install all desired software.

+After installing GIT, to sync the local repo with the remote, do:

+    cd ~/.dotfiles
+    git init
+    git remote add origin https://github.com/afranken/dotfiles.git
+    git fetch
+    git reset --hard origin/master
+    git branch -u origin/master

-There is a `*-bootstrap.sh` script in each folder, please take a look at each script before executing it. (!)
+There is a `*-bootstrap.sh` script in most folders, **take a look at each script before executing it. (!)**

-* `bash/`: profile, functions, aliases
+Run scripts in this order:

-* `brew/`: homebrew configuration and installation scripts
+* `brew/`: homebrew configuration and installation scripts.
+Next steps rely on software installed here.
-* `git/` : git configuration
+* `git/` : git configuration.
+* `bash/`: profile, functions, aliases.
 * `osx/` : osx configuration